OpenstackForkedProjects/openstack-tutorial/tutorial/nova_api.rst

 Associate then the role of admin to the user nova inside the project service::

-   openstack role add --project service --user nova admin
+   user@ubuntu:~$ openstack role add --project service --user nova admin

 We need to create first the **compute** service::

-   root@auth-node:~# openstack service create --name nova --description "OpenStack Compute" compute +-------------+----------------------------------+
+   user@ubuntu:~$ openstack service create --name nova --description "OpenStack Compute" compute +-------------+----------------------------------+
    | Field       | Value                            |
    +-------------+----------------------------------+